patrickmt/mdloader/README.md

      --colw width                Hex listing column width <width> [4] --restart                   Restart device after successful programming
 ```

-To detect connected devices ready for programming:
+To detect connected keyboards ready for programming:

 `mdloader --list`

+If you do not see your keyboard listed, try pressing the reset button on your keyboard and try again.

-Assume for example the listing included a device at port name THE_PORT
+Assume for example the listing included a device at port name `THE_PORT`

-To write firmware to the device:
+To write firmware to the device and restart it:

 `mdloader --port THE_PORT --download new_firmware.bin --restart`